gtaylor/btmux_battlesnake/doc_src/settings.rst

     If True, generate and send a HUDINFO key.
 This will allow you to start using HUDINFO commands.
 ``extra_services`` (default: [])
     A list of Python paths to loader functions that return a Service.
-See ``battlesnake.plugins.contrib.websocket_server.service`` for a convenient example.
     If you only have one item to add to the list, make sure there is a trailing comma or you'll get a validation error.
 A comma causes our config system to convert the string to a list.